 Wet food is great on occasion or as a supplement to the dry food.
 However, it should be noted that wet food contains a high water content.
 They'll be receiving fewer nutrients with additional volume.

 With Yorkies receiving only a small portion of food every day, it's vital that what they eat is packed with nutrients.
 A balanced diet will keep them healthy throughout their lives.
-To stay balanced, they need the right amount of proteins, fats, minerals, carbs, and of course water.
+To stay balanced, they need the best Yorkie dog food with the right amount of proteins, fats, minerals, carbs, and of course water.

 - Natural animal fat